pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 3. Although the components of an infrastructure are more or less standard, professional architects tend to arrange them in radically different ways

+## Diagrams

+1. Boot sequence: [link](./diagrams/boot-sequence.puml), dependency between tasks when bootstrapping an infra
+2. Principles for building infrastructures: [link](./diagrams/infra-principles.puml)
+   The idea is to derive each of the key ideas/concepts in the article from first principles, that should be accepted as self-evident

 ## Related

 1. Traugott, S. and Joel Huddleston.
 “Bootstrapping an Infrastructure.”
 LISA (1998).